shagu/shagu.org/README.md

 # Shagu Addons

 Hello and welcome to my website.
 My name is Shagu and this is meant as an overview of all the addons, that I have created for World of Warcraft Vanilla (1.12.1) since I started playing on private servers in late 2013.
-All my addons are hosted on GitHub and in case you have any issues, please don't hesitate to create a bugreport on the corresponding addon's issuetracker.
+All my addons are hosted on GitLab and in case you have any issues, please don't hesitate to create a bugreport on the corresponding addon's issuetracker.
 Also, if you're a developer on your own, please note that all my work is licensed under MIT and I'd like to encourage you to create pull request whenever you miss something.

 ## Active Addons